-In developing its recommendations for the state's new teacher and principal evaluation system, the Council solicited input from teachers and principals, and benefited from the experience of teachers and principals who were Council members.
-To develop recommendations for specialized service professionals, the Council decided to involve SSPs from the outset.
-At the request of the Council, CDE convened a working group consisting of practitioners from all of the nine SSP licensure categories, with recommendations solicited from the statewide Boards of Cooperative Educational Services (BOCES) Association, the Colorado Education Association, the Colorado Association of School Boards, the Colorado Association of School Executives, and the Colorado Department of Higher Education.
+In developing its recommendations for the state's new teacher and principal evaluation system, the Council had generally solicited input from teachers and principals, and benefited from the experience of teachers and principals who were Council members.
+To develop recommendations for specialized service professionals, the Council decided to intentionally involve SSPs from the outset of the process.
+At the request of the Council, CDE convened a working group consisting of practitioners from all of the nine SSP licensing categories, with recommendations solicited from the statewide Boards of Cooperative Educational Services (BOCES) Association, the Colorado Association of School Boards, the Colorado Association of School Executives, and the Colorado Department of Higher Education.
 More than 90 individuals across the state served on the SSP Work Group and played an integral role in the development and refining of the SSP recommendations.
 The core members of the SSP Work Group and their affiliations are listed in Appendix B.

-In an iterative process, the SSP Work Group met numerous times to develop recommendations for the Council.
-In November 2012 the Work Group presented recommendations to the Council and, based on Council feedback, revised and resubmitted the report.
-After additional feedback from the Council, the Work Group submitted more streamlined recommendations that more accurately apply to SSPs.
+In an iterative process, the SSP Work Group met numerous times to develop its recommendations for the Council.
+In November 2012 the Work Group presented its recommendations to the Council and, based on Council feedback, revised and resubmitted the report.
+After additional feedback from the Council, the Work Group changed direction and submitted more streamlined recommendations that more accurately apply to SSPs.
 These recommendations were approved at the Council's meeting on February 22, 2013.